djcarrad/qcodes-elab/README.rst

 On the to-do list is improving analysis functions, such as tighter integration with InspectraGadget and incorporation of fitting tools.

+If there is a feature that you desire, feel free to contact me, damonc@dtu.dk.
+We can try to make it happen together!

 License
 =======